AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Highway 410 looking south from the Bovaird Road (Highway 7-West) Overpass.
 It's difficult to imagine today, but at the time when the 410 was first constructed, it was as much of a by-pass for Highway 7 as it was for Highway 10.
 Prior to the completion of Highway 410, Highway 7 followed Main Street through Downtown Brampton.
-Again, hard to imagine today, but until the early 1990s, Highway 7 was still primarily a rural highway through most of Peel and York regions.
+Again, hard to imagine today, but until the early 1990s, Highway 7 was still primarily a rural highway through most of Peel and York Regions.

 Upper photo taken: August 1st, 2004.